compbiozurich/compbiozurich.github.io/pages/_people/von-Mering-Christian.md

 ## {{ page.title }}

-* Professor of Bioinformatics
+* Professor of Statistical Genomics
 * Institute of Molecular Life Sciences
+* IMLS Director of the Institute
 * University of Zurich

 <!--more-->